Hackney Brook

 The Hackney Brook is one of the subterranean rivers of London.
 Rising in Holloway, it crossed the northern parts of the current London boroughs of Islington and Hackney, before emptying into the River Lea at Old Ford in Tower Hamlets.

 Course of the river

-The brook rose in two sources, both close to Holloway Road in Islington, travelled past the old Arsenal stadium and then along Riversdale Road immediately to the west of Clissold Park.
+The brook rose in two sources, both close to Holloway Road in Islington, in the vicinity of Arsenal's current and former stadia.
+It then passed along Riversdale Road immediately to the west of Clissold Park.